By Cheri Sicard

 The most important points you MUST consider when buying an RV lot

-Financial assessment of the association: You should examine this to make sure you are buying into a sound investment on solid ground.
+• Financial assessment of the association: You should examine this to make sure you are buying into a sound investment on solid ground.
 The association should have financial reserves.
-If the association is broke, you can expect the dues will be going up to help compensate.
+If the association is broke, you can expect the dues to go up to help compensate.

-Electric: Does the site have 30 amp, 50 amp, both, none?
-Who pays for electric, and how, are important to determine in advance.
+• Electric: Does the site have 30 amp, 50 amp, both, or none?
+Who pays for electric, and how, is important to determine in advance.

-Insurance: The video discusses various scenarios you might encounter and suggests the best way of keeping yourself protected.
+• Insurance: The video discusses various scenarios you might encounter and suggests the best way to keep yourself protected.

 Secondary considerations when buying an RV lot